Want to increase your conversion rate?

 Look no further than the colors you’re using on your website.

-I’ve noticed myself that colors can make a huge difference in the effectiveness of your site, and research backs that up.
+I’ve noticed myself that colors and marketing can make a huge difference in the effectiveness of your site, and research backs that up.

 With a few simple color tweaks, you can dramatically boost clicks, subscriptions, registrations, and purchases.